cormullion/Karnak.jl/docs/src/examples.md

 ## Julia Package Dependencies

-This example was developed by [Mathieu Besançon](https://github.com/matbesancon/lightgraphs_workshop) and presented as part of the  workshop: __Analyzing Graphs at Scale__, presented at JuliaCon 2020.
-YOu can see the video on [YouTube](https://youtu.be/K3z0kUOBy2Y).
+This example was originally developed by [Mathieu Besançon](https://github.com/matbesancon/lightgraphs_workshop) and presented as part of the workshop: __Analyzing Graphs at Scale__, presented at JuliaCon 2020.
+You can watch the video on [YouTube](https://youtu.be/K3z0kUOBy2Y).

-The only significant change is the rename from LightGraphs.jl to Graphs.jl.
+The most important change is the renaming of LightGraphs.jl to Graphs.jl.
+Also, the way to access the list of packages might have changed between Julia v1.6 and v1.7.

 The code builds a dependency graph of the connections (ie which package depends on which package) for Julia packages in the General registry.

-Then we can try to draw some pictures, such as this chonky SVG file showing the dependencies for the Colors.jl package:
+Then it's possible draw some pictures, such as this chonky SVG file showing the dependencies for the Colors.jl package:

 ![package dependencies for Colors](assets/figures/graph-dependencies-colors.svg)